rust-lang/book/src/experiment-intro.md

 You can use highlights to save information for yourself.
 You can also use highlights to give us feedback &mdash; for example, if you think a section of content is confusing, you can let us know.

+Note: your highlights may disappear if we change the content that you've highlighted.

 ## 3. ...and more!

 The book's content may change as you go through the experiment.
 We will update this page as we add new features.